Mutestock/cphsoft/dbd/uge05/assignment/README.txt

 Two migration tactics:
     1. function call in main function
-    2. sqlx cli commands in docker file.
+    2. SQLx cli commands in docker file.

 Complication:
-    sqlx macros somehow checks for database coherence.
+    SQLx macros somehow checks for database coherence.
 This would be cool, if it wasn't because it stops the program from compiling if the table doesn't exist.
-    However, we're reliant on the sqlx function to be called in the main method.
+    However, we're reliant on the SQLx function to be called in the main method.

     In other words: We can't execute the code, because we don't have the tables in the database, because we can't execute the code, because we don't have the tables in the database,